sof-ya/Otus-Tasks/README.md

 # Otus-Tasks
-All homework assignments from the Flutter Mobile Developer course will be stored here
+All homework assignments from the Flutter Mobile Developer course will be saved in this repository